FlickyOs/Adobe-Debloater/README.md

 # Adobe-Debloater
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-welcome to the Flicky Adobe Debloat Guide!
+Welcome to the Flicky Adobe Debloat Guide!
 You may be able to reduce RAM usage up to 20% and CPU usage up to 15% While using Adobe Programs And Free alot of space.
 If you have any issues with this guide, tell me in the Discord (Flicky#0654) and I will solve the issue as fast as possible.
 This is my work on debloating Adobe packages and no other sources were used